oullin/content/php/2025-12-05-handling-money-in-php.md

+---
-# Handling Money in PHP: Stop Using Floats and Start Using Minor Units
+title: "Handling Money in PHP: Stop Using Floats and Start Using Minor Units"
+excerpt: "Stop risking financial data corruption with floating-point math.
+Learn the robust, architectural approach to handling money in PHP using minor units and a strict separation of storage and display logic."
+slug: "2025-12-05-handling-money-in-php"
+published_at:2025-12-05
+author: "gocanto"
+categories: "php"
+tags: ["floating-point", "php", "money", "risk", "finance"]
+---

 If you’ve been building web applications for any length of time, you’ve likely encountered the infamous floating-point math problem.